|

 Mission: 20 September 1948, Provide continuous training for the 505th Aircraft Control and Warning Group.
 Maintenance of security in a standby status, and the manning and continued operation of the Air Defense installations in the Northwest area, including the ADCC at Silver Lake (Washington), the ADCC's at Pasco (Washington) and Arlington (Washington); the early warning radar sites at Neah Bay (Washington), Spokane (Washington) and Fort Stevens (Oregon); and the radio relay installations at Bohokus Peak, Blyn Mountain and Capitol Peak (Washington) (AFHRA B077, Pg.
 13).
 Establish, maintain and operate an Air Surveillance system for the defense of the Los Alamos-Sandia area in New Mexico.
 Install an AN/CPS-5 radar set at Fort Stevens, Oregon, and Moses Lake, Washington, Cape Flattery, Washington, Spokane, Washington.
 Arrange for a possible installation of an Air National Guard AN/CPS-5 radar set in the vicinity of Bellingham, Washington.
 Provide continuous training for the detachment of the 637th Aircraft Control and Warning Squadron stationed at Half Moon Bay, California.

-Note: on 27 September 1948, the 505th was relieved of the support of the 531st Aircraft Control and Warning Group.
+of the support of the 531st Aircraft Control and Warning Group.

 Note: 1948, Chain of Command 634th, 635th, 636th and 637 Aircraft Control and Warning Squadrons, and 11th Radar Calibration Squadron, report to 505th Aircraft Control and Warning Group, which reports to Fourth Air Force, Air Defense Command, Continental Air Command, United States Air Force.